nunit/nunit/docs/articles/nunit/technical-notes/nunit-internals/Attribute-Hierarchy.md

 Essentially, we use attribute inheritance to define the "what" of an attribute... that is, what it primarily **is** and what it primarily is used for.
 The actual functionality of an attribute is defined by the use of interfaces.

-For information on interfaces used by NUnit attributes, see [[Attribute Interfaces]].

 ### Abstract Attribute Classes

 The base of the hierarchy is formed by a number of abstract classes.
 They generally incorporate no code.